rudrankriyam/Ichi/README.md

 ## Overview

 Ichi is an experimental project that explores the integration of conversational AI capabilities across iOS, macOS, and visionOS applications.

-## Dependencies

-Ichi is powered by [SakuraKit](https://github.com/rryam/SakuraKit), providing different API services for AI integration across Apple platforms.

-## Getting Started

-[This section will contain installation and setup instructions]

-## Contributing

-[This section will contain contribution guidelines]

-## License

-[This section will contain license information]

-## Contact

-[This section will contain contact information]